techidaily/site-facebook/source/_posts/dissecting-metas-new-privacy-standards-and-impact.md

 ## 2\.
 Meta Will Not Gain Any New Rights to Your Data

  This update does not give Meta any new rights to your data.
-The company is likely emphasizing this in the wake of the[controversy around the WhatsApp Privacy Policy update in 2021](https://www.makeuseof.com/whatsapp-delays-privacy-policy-facebook-data-sharing-controversy/) .
+The company is likely emphasizing this in the wake of the [controversy around the WhatsApp Privacy Policy update in 2021](https://www.makeuseof.com/whatsapp-delays-privacy-policy-facebook-data-sharing-controversy/) .

 ## 3\.
 The Update Comes With New Tools to Protect Your Data

- This update gives clear instructions on[how to use the Facebook Privacy Center](https://www.makeuseof.com/how-to-use-facebook-privacy-center/) that was first introduced in January 2022\.
+ This update gives clear instructions on [how to use the Facebook Privacy Center](https://www.makeuseof.com/how-to-use-facebook-privacy-center/) that was first introduced in January 2022\.
 The Privacy Center is a hub of both privacy information and controls that help you understand and control your Meta experience.

  This update does a better job at guiding you through new and old privacy settings that you may not currently be aware of.
 You can even perform a privacy check-up, which will guide you through all available privacy settings.